 What Ingredients Do You Need For Pineapple Chicken?

-The ingredients you need are pineapple, chicken, red chilies, onions, green chilis, garlic & ginger.
+Since it’s not a regular roast chicken with potatoes and carrots, the ingredients you’ll need are pineapple, chicken, red chilies, onions, green chilis, garlic & ginger.
 Spices are cardamom pods, garam masala, turmeric powder, cinnamon sticks, lime juice, pepper & salt.
 Oil to cook and jaggery for sweetness and water too.

 You can use tinned pineapple as well.
 Dad used to when we were young, but now because of his diabetes, we stick to fresh pineapple.